mrdoob/three.js/editor/docs/Writing unit tests for undo-redo commands.md

 The predefined code is just meant to ease the development, you do not have to stick with it.
 However, the test should cover at least one `editor.execute()`, one `editor.undo()` and one `editor.redo()` call.

 Best practice is to call `editor.execute( new DoSomethingCommand( {custom parameters} ) )` **twice**.
 Since you'll have to do one undo (go one step back), it is recommended to have a custom state for comparison.
-Try to avoid assertions `ok()` against default values.
+Try to avoid bottomertions `ok()` against default values.

 #### Assertions ####
-After performing `editor.execute()` twice, you can do your first assertion to check whether the executes are done correctly.
+After performing `editor.execute()` twice, you can do your first bottomertion to check whether the executes are done correctly.

 Next, you perform `editor.undo()` and check if the last action was undone.